on

 In the response above, a new access token and a replacement of the refresh token are issued.

-You may need to find out which user has just grant permissions to your App via OAuth workflow.
-The request below will return the user's ID:
+You may need to find out which user has just granted permissions to your App via OAuth workflow.
+The example request below, for interactions via a custom key directly with eth Xplan resourceful API will return the user's ID.

 Method: